Colin Castleton

-Colin Reed Castleton (born May 25, 2000) is a college basketball player for the Florida Gators of the Southeastern Conference (SEC).
-He previously played for the Michigan Wolverines.
+Colin Reed Castleton (born May 25, 2000) is an American professional basketball player for the Orlando Magic of the National Basketball Association (NBA), on a two-way contract with the Osceola Magic of the NBA G League.
+He played college basketball for the Michigan Wolverines and the Florida Gators.

-Early life and high school career
+Early life

-Castleton grew up in DeLand, Florida and attended Father Lopez Catholic High School in Daytona Beach, Florida.
+Castleton was born and lived in Pembroke Pines, Florida.
+He also lived in Tampa, Florida, Fort Benning Georgia, Doral, Florida and DeLand, Florida.
+Castleton attended Father Lopez Catholic High School in Daytona Beach, Florida.
+He is of Panamanian descent through his paternal and maternal great-grand parents, grand parents and parents.
+His father, Eddie Castleton, played for the Panamanian National Baseball Team in 1986.
 As a senior, he averaged 24.5 points, 11.7 rebounds, and 5.6 blocks per game and was named a finalist for Florida's Mr. Basketball Award and the Class 7A Player of the Year.
-Castleton was rated as a four-star recruit and committed to playing college basketball for Michigan over Illinois after also considering offers from Clemson, Georgia, Purdue, Florida, Florida State, and Xavier.
+Castleton was rated as a four-star recruit and committed to playing college basketball for Michigan after considering 32 offers including Duke, Clemson, Georgia, Purdue, Florida, Florida State, and Xavier.
+On November 10, 2017, Castleton tendered his National Letter of Intent as part of a five-man recruiting class for the University of Michigan that included Ignas Brazdeikis, David DeJulius, Brandon Johns, and Adrien Nunez.